 Remember the little red books?
 No, not the thoughts of Chairman Mao.
 The red booklets that explained each of the Data Protection Act 1984 principles.
-As a young HR Manager, I was instrumental in setting up data protection in my multi-national employer.
+As a young HR Manager, I was instrumental in setting up data protection in my multi-national employer when the '84 Act became law.
 I trained managers on the ins and outs, developed the paperwork for subject access, formulated controls, updated policies and procedures and implemented audits.
 Sound familiar?
 It should, because that is just what we are doing now with the updated GDPR regulations.

 And the message?
 GDPR really is nothing new.